Amenhotep19/parking-lot-counter-go/README.md

 ## Setup

-### InstallIntel® Distribution of OpenVINO™ toolkit
+### Install the Intel® Distribution of OpenVINO™ toolkit

 Refer to [Install the Intel® Distribution of OpenVINO™ toolkit for Linux*](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux) for more information about how to install and setup the Intel® Distribution of OpenVINO™ toolkit.